Skip to contents

 In the example below, we see two classification codes coming from the SIC classification standard:

-Notice that the code 41111 corresponds to power generation.
-This is an identical match to 2DII’s power sector, and thus the borderline flag is set to FALSE.
-In contrast, code 36200 corresponds to the manufacture of electricity distribution and control apparatus.
+Notice that the code D35.11 corresponds to power generation.
+This is an identical match to PACTA’s power sector, and thus the borderline flag is set to FALSE.
+In contrast, code D35.14 corresponds to the distribution of electricity.
 In a perfect world, we would set this code to not in scope, however there is still a chance that these companies produce electricity.
 For this reason, we have mapped it to power with borderline = TRUE.

 In practice, if a company has a borderline of TRUE and is matched, then consider the company in scope.
 If it has a borderline of TRUE and isn’t matched, then consider it out of scope.